Spectral analysis of 1D nearest-neighbor random walks and applications to subdiffusive trap and barrier models: Model and results

-As discussed in \cite{L1}, \cite{L2}, the operator $-D_m D_x $ with Dirichlet conditions outside $(0,\ell_m)$ is the generator of the quasidiffusion on $(0,\ell_m)$ with scale function $s(x)=x$ and speed measure $dm$, killed when reaching the boundary points $0,\ell_m$.
+for some constant $b$.
+The number $b$ is called {\sl derivative number} and is denoted $F'_-(0)$ (see Section \ref{preliminare} for further details).
+As discussed in \cite{L1}, \cite{L2}, the operator $-D_m D_x $ with Dirichlet b.c. is the generator of the quasidiffusion on $(0,\ell_m)$ with scale function $s(x)=x$ and speed measure $dm$, killed when reaching the boundary points $0,\ell_m$.
 This quasidiffusion can be suitably defined as time change of the standard one--dimensional Brownian motion \cite{L2}, \cite{S}.

 The spectral analysis of $-\bbL_n$ can be reduced to the spectral analysis of a suitable generalized differential operator $-D_{m_n} D_x$ as follows.
 We define the function $S_n:[0,1] \cap \bbZ_n \rightarrow \bbR$ as